ibm-cloud-docs/vpc/vpe-bind-unbind-reserved-ip.md

 ### Unbinding a reserved IP to an endpoint gateway
 {: #vpe-unbinding-endpoint-gateway-api}

-To unbind an endpoint gateway for the specific VPC:
+To unbind an endpoint gateway for the specific VPC, see the following example:

 ```sh
 curl -X DELETE